-Until you know how your dog will react to a raw or whole food diet, supervision is necessary.
-Dogs that are gulpers of food will try to swallow large chunks of raw food and can choke on large bones.
-People assume that since wild canines eat a whole prey diet that their dogs will automatically be able to safely handle eating a raw diet.
-This is simply not always the case.
-If your dog is a food gulper then a commercially ground raw food puck (thawed) is a much safer option for your dog.
-Also dogs, that have issues with poor tooth health should avoid the whole food diet.
-They can get the same nutrition from the commercially ground raw food pucks.
+Until you know how your dog will react to a husky raw diet or whole food diet, supervision is necessary.
+Dogs that are gulpers of food will try to swallow large chunks of raw food and can choke.
+People assume that since wild canines eat a whole prey diet their dogs will automatically be able to handle eating a raw diet safely.
+This is not always the case.
+If your dog is a food gulper, then commercially ground raw food is a safer option.
+Also, dogs that have issues with poor tooth health should avoid the whole food diet.
+They can get the same nutrition from commercially ground raw food pucks.

 Raw Feeding Guidelines